ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 ## Flashbacks and Flashsideways

-LOST is kind of renowned for its liberal use of flashbacks, and the greatest invention of all time to fix plot holes: "flash-sideways".
-Below is a visualisation of every episode, where any scene that's a flashback or a flashsideways is colored in.
+LOST is kind of renowned for its liberal use of flashbacks, flash-forwards and the greatest invention of all time to fix plot holes: "flash-sideways".
+Below is a visualisation of every episode, where any scene that's a "flash" is colored in.
 "Scene" in this context refers to the scene in text, and not necessarily the cinematic technique.

 <div id="flashbacks" class="viz"></div>

-Obviously flashbacks were an integral part of S1, and kept going until S4, where the frequency drops considerably. , chilled out a bit on S4 and S5, and finally completely lost it in the last season.
-I haven't analysed anything else so I can't really compare, but it seems there are a lot of them, crazy amounts!
+Obviously flashbacks were an integral part of S1, and kept going until the end of S3, where the flash-forwards started cropping up.
+S5 has the least "flashes" and S6 is full of flash-sideways(es?).

 ## Tone